apigovau/api-descriptions/abs/indicator.md

 ### Authentication

 Access to this API is managed by API Key.
-Details about API Keys will be available soon.
+Currently ABS Indicator API is in a closed Beta.
+If you are interested in testing and providing feedback please contact us at [api.data@abs.gov.au](mailto:api.data@abs.gov.au).
+We will open the Beta to public access soon.

+If you have been issued an API Key you need to add it as a header in your API requests:
+`X-API-Key: xxxxxxxxxxxxxxx`

+If you are using the linked Swagger user interface to test the API, click ‘Authorize’ enter your API Key and then click Authorize again.

 ## OpenAPI Specification